-Expenses for OCCRC comprise mostly of general corporation operations including corporate insurance policies and notifications related to various bond issuances.
+Expenses for OCCRC comprise mostly of general corporation operations including corporate insurance policies and notifications related to various bond issuances, and project and site-development related expenses.
 OCCRC does not have direct employees.
-Administrative and clerical support is provided by the County Economic Development Department.
+Administrative and clerical support is provided by the staff of the County of Otsego Industrial Development Agency (COIDA).